Muscovy Duck

 Colors

-Wild birds are iridescent black with white wing patches; feral birds vary widely with blotches of white, black, and chocolate brown.
-Both feature distinctive red fleshy caruncles on the face.
+Wild birds are iridescent black with white wing patches; feral/domestic birds vary from pure white to mottled black and white.
+Most notable for red fleshy caruncles on the face.

 Key Features

-- Red fleshy caruncles (wart-like bumps) around the eyes and beak
+- Red fleshy caruncles around the eyes and beak

-- Strong claws on webbed feet used for perching in trees
+- Sharp claws on webbed feet for perching

 When You’ll See Them